Janusz Piotrowicz – Artistic Director

 Whilst at the Royal College of Music, where he won many scholarships and prizes, he made his London recital début with the Brahms Paganini Variations and the Second and Third sonatas of Chopin, performed Rachmaninov’s Third Piano Concerto in the Windsor Festival, staged cycles of the Beethoven Piano Sonatas in England, Poland and the Great Hall of the Moscow Conservatoire, and won the Nawrocki Prize for the most poetic interpreter in the Warsaw International Chopin Competition.
 In 1994 he was honoured with the Gold Medal of the Chopin Society of Poland.
 Janusz has toured in Canada, Denmark, Italy, Hong Kong, Poland, Russia, Spain, Switzerland, the USA, Australia, New Zealand, and Southern Africa, receiving the highest tributes from critics for his qualities of poetry and sensitivity “magical tonal mastery … a velvet touch” Il Tempi, Rome “white hot intensity” The W. Australian “runs and roulades soft as pearls, rather than hard and bright like diamonds” Faro de Vigo, Spain

-Projects: The World Trust: His concern for human suffering – seen particularly on tours of Southern Africa when he visited Africans in Soweto during the apartheid era, led him to create his charity, The World Trust, which has supported over fifty causes in forty countries as a result of his concerts in the UK and overseas.
+Projects: The World Trust: His concern for human suffering – seen particularly on concert tours of Southern Africa when he visited Africans in Soweto during the apartheid era, and in poverty-stricken areas of Poland, led him to create his charity, The World Trust, which has supported over fifty causes in forty countries as a result of his concerts in the UK and overseas.